chetanreddyn/Autonomous-Surgical-Robot/README.md

 roslaunch teleop phantom_real.launch
 ```

-### Step 4: Run the script to launch phantom omni teleoperation
+#### Step 4: Run the script to launch phantom omni teleoperation
 ```bash
 rosrun teleop phantom_teleop.py -a PSM1
 ```
 > The -a flag is used to specify the arm to teleoperate

 ## Data Collection
+The `data_collection` ROS package has the scripts/nodes to record the data during an experiment.
+It also has the scripts to initialize and replay experiments and also save and check the initial poses of the SUJs and tool tips.
+Follow these steps to log an experimental run (after the robot and phantom omni are launched):

 ## Rollout
 Steps